Diskit

-Diskit is a village and headquarter of the Nubra tehsil and the Nubra subdivision in the Leh district of Ladakh, India.
+Diskit is a town in Nubra Valley, and headquarters of the Nubra district as well as the Diskit tehsil, a subdivision and community development block in Ladakh in India.
 The Diskit Monastery is located in this village.

 Demographics

 According to the 2011 census of India, Diskit had 344 households.
 The effective literacy rate (i.e. the literacy rate of population excluding children aged 6 and below) is 76.57%.